 Sell what you have excess off

 Sell Manure to gardeners.
 We are able to sell horse manure, cow manure and chicken manure.
-We use our own for our vegetable garden but often have excess so we sell it by the truckload.
 Urban gardeners are happy to know where their manure source comes.

 Run a Haying Business.

 Use your own hay equipment to cut and sell hay.
 We’ve found many neighbours that will exchange the hay for your services.
 It’s a great way to save on hay for your own animals if not get enough for free.
-We got started with old used equipment, with a little elbow grease we got it up and working in time for haying season and it paid it self off with the first few cuts of the season.
+We started our own hay cutting business.
+We bought old used equipment and with a little elbow grease we got it up and working in time for haying season and it paid it self off with the first few cuts of the season.

 Sell your hay.

-If you have more fields than you can manage there are endless opportunities to make money from them.
-If don’t have the equipment to cut your own hay, you can pay someone to cut it for you and sell it off the field for 2x as much as you paid the farmer to cut it.
+Selling your hay off the field may be an option if you have lots of unused fields.
+Cut hay with your own equipment or pay a farmer to cut it for you and sell it off the field for 2x as much as you paid the farmer to cut it.